itbrasil-odoo/itbrasil-addons-repo-template/README.md

-# OCA Addons Repo Template
+# IT Brasil Addons Repo Template

-This is a template created to make easier the task of maintaining OCA addon repositories.
+This is a template created to make easier the task of maintaining IT Brasil addon repositories.

 ## Why?